velezj/family-rpg-1/notes/names.md

   - associate (as close to any other) to Volkner
   - leads the scientific survey
   - was asked to look into frozen men during survey prep

+- NPC: Dr. Josh Telbany
+  - Head systems and mechanism buy in science survey team
+  - Leads the engineering group that handles any problems during operation
+  - Does not like Navy "types" (either side) but is willing to put up with them as long as his "babies" get to map the islands.
+  - Is enamoured with lost islands, including Bermeja

 # Spirits and Shamans